qyhAppAcademy/portugal_trade_data_visualization/README.md

 * At the top, a world map on which users can interact with, and view trade partners of Portugal.

-* In the middle, a range slider for users to filter trade partners to render on the map and in the bar chart.
+* In the middle, a range slider for users to filter trade partners to render on the map and on the bar chart.

 * At the bottom, a bar chart for users to see the trade value of each trade partner.